 Though the anterior hip replacement meets criteria as a minimally invasive method, the procedure does include resection of the entire hip joint combined with complete reconstruction.
 As such, anterior hip replacement is still a major surgery that should only be undertaken when all conservative treatments have failed.

-Benefits for the Patient
+Anterior Hip Replacement Can Provide Benefits for the Patient

 Anterior hip surgery uses a minimal incision technique on the front of the hip, allowing the surgeon to move aside, not cut, the muscles.
 The result is less damage and trauma to the soft issues around the hip for quicker recovery time.